Technologicat/unpythonic/macro_extras/README.md

 ```

 The reason this is so is that macros are expanded from inside out; in the ``do``, this hides any surrounding ``let``, which is a problem for the let-over-lambda idiom.

+The way Racket deals with this is that local variables in an internal definition context must be declared.
+We may switch into this solution in the future, requiring something like ``deflocal(x << 42)`` at the start of the do-block to mark ``x`` as a local variable owned by the do-block.
+This would then allow assigning to surrounding let variables, simply by not deflocaling them.

 ## ``prefix``: prefix function call syntax for Python